 The following notes in our perfumes are always created by their actual botanical substances:

-Amber (we almost always use natural Pinus Succinifera, however in a couple perfumes that plus two other resins are included but not listed to create the accord), Benzoin, Frankincense, Myrrh, Labdanum, Black Pepper, Fir Needle, Cedar (wood and needle, various species), Hemlock, Guaicwood, Ho Wood, Cypress, Hinoki Wood, Davana, Gurjun Balsam, Peruvian Balsam, Oakmoss, Cardamom, Thyme, Basil (all varieties), Sage, Nutmeg, Marjoram, all Citrus (Bergamot, Blood Orange, Tangerine, Lime, etc, including floral like Neroli), Ylang-Ylang, Champaca, Catnip, Pandan, Zedoaria, Peppermint, Geranium, Helichrysum, Carrot Seed, Turmeric, Sesame, Onion, Coriander, Saffron, Cumin, Chamomile, Clary Sage, Violet Leaf, Ambrette, Vetiver, Amyris, Ginger Lily, Kelp (seaweed).
+Amber (we almost always use natural Pinus Succinifera, however in a couple perfumes that plus two other resins are included but not listed to create the accord), Benzoin, Frankincense, Myrrh, Labdanum, Black Pepper, Fir Needle, Cedar (wood and needle, various species), Hemlock, Ho Wood, Cypress, Hinoki Wood, Davana, Gurjun Balsam, Peruvian Balsam, Oakmoss, Cardamom, Thyme, Basil (all varieties), Sage, Nutmeg, Marjoram, Oregano, all Citrus (Bergamot, Blood Orange, Tangerine, Lime, etc, including floral like Neroli), Ylang-Ylang, Champaca, Catnip, Pandan, Zedoaria, Angelica, Peppermint, Geranium, Helichrysum, Petitgrain, Carrot Seed, Turmeric, Sesame Seed, Onion, Coriander, Saffron, Cumin, Chamomile, Clary Sage, Violet Leaf, Ambrette, Vetiver, Amyris, Ginger Lily, Litsea Cubeba, Kelp (seaweed).

 These notes are often botanical in our perfumes, but may be a mix of botanical and synthetic to create the note: